Time vs. Usage-Based Maintenance: Which Is Right for Your Assets?

 What Is Time-Based Maintenance?

-Time-based maintenance (TBM) is a preventive maintenance strategy where service tasks are scheduled at fixed calendar intervals - regardless of how much the asset has actually been used.
+Time-based maintenance (TBM) is a preventive maintenance strategy where service tasks are scheduled at fixed calendar intervals — regardless of how much the asset has actually been used.
 A technician services a compressor every 90 days, changes HVAC filters every month, or inspects fire safety equipment every six months.
-The schedule is driven purely by the calendar, not by the machine's actual workload.
+The schedule is driven purely by the calendar, not the machine’s actual workload.

 How Time-Based Schedules Work